 Corrections to a birth, death or marriage certificate

-If you have noticed an error on a birth, death or marriage certificate, which was registered in the London Borough of Enfield, you may be able to apply for a correction by following the guidance on this page.
+If you notice an error on a birth, death or marriage certificate, which was registered in the London Borough of Enfield, you may be able to apply for a correction by following the guidance on this page.

 If you would like to change your child’s name because you have changed your mind about their forenames since registration, see changing a child’s name.